HMS Cherokee (1808): Royal Navy

 Ramage appears to have retained command of Cherokee after the end of the war, until on 1 January 1817 Commander Thomas Smith assumed command of her at Leith.
 Smith had the misfortune of having been taken prisoner by the French during the battle of the Basque Roads in April 1809, while serving as a lieutenant in the sloop Lyra, when the boat he commanded was captured.
 He was held as a prisoner of war until June 1814, receiving promotion to commander on his return.
 In November 1818, he conveyed the Archduke Maximilian of Austria-Este to Ireland in Cherokee; in gratitude the Archduke presented him with a gold snuff box.

 Commander Theobald Jones took command of Cherokee at Leith on 26 February 1819, and served on the South America Station in 1822.
 Finally, Commander William Keats (a nephew of Admiral Sir Richard Goodwin Keats) took command on 7 October 1822, and was based at Leith and Cork.

-Disposal: On 26 March 1828 Cherokee was laying at Deptford, where she was offered for sale by the Navy Office.
+'Disposal: On 26 March 1828 Cherokee was laying at Deptford, where she was offered for sale by the Navy Office.
 She was bought by J. Crystal for £610.

+Mercantile service

-Mercantile serviceCherokee was first listed in the Register of Shipping (RS), and Lloyd's Register (LR) in 1829.
+Cherokee was first listed in the Register of Shipping (RS), and Lloyd's Register (LR) in 1829.

+Fate

-FateCherokee, Houstan, master, came ashore in a fog on 27 August 1831 and was wrecked 3 nmi south of Milford Haven, Pembrokeshire.
+Cherokee, Houstan, master, came ashore in a fog on 27 August 1831 and was wrecked 3 nmi south of Milford Haven, Pembrokeshire.
 Her crew were saved.
 She was on a voyage from New Calabar to Liverpool.